Nandithh/M1_BoreMotorPicker_util/1_Requirements/README.md

 # REQUIREMENTS

+## Introduction
+  Bore Motor Picker is a system that helps customers to buy Bore motors of various brands as well as generate a bill when the place an order.
 ## Research
 * When it comes to choosing a proper motor for our borewell it becomes a complex task.
 * When choosing a bore motor goes wrong,there comes a lot of problems along with it.
 There is wastage of power and water.
-* Bore Motor Picker is a ultiliy developed to help customers to choose the right Bore motor for their Bore-well based on their requirements just by entering certain parameters of the bore.
+* Bore Motor Picker is a ultiliy developed to help customers to choose a motor for their Bore-well based on their requirements just by entering certain parameters of the bore.

 ## Identifying features
-*  To choose a motor with right specifications.
+*  To buy a motor by entering specifications.
-*  To choose motors according to the purpose of use (Agri,Industry,Domestic).
+*  To buy motors according to brands of choice.
-*  Based on the depth and purpose the motor should be chosen.
+*  Based on the size and Horse power required  the motor should be chosen.
-*  Specifications of the motor must be displayed.
+*  Price of the motor must be displayed.

 ## SWOT Analysis

 ![](/1_Requirements/SWOT.png)

 ### Strength
-•	Selects according to specification.
+•	Selects according to brands.
 •	Decision making is easy.
 •	Appropriate method.

 ### Weakness
-•	Not understandable to uneducated.
+•	updating the price details is slow.

 ### Oppurtunities
 •   It helps in updating from older manual methods.